 This post may contain affiliate links.

 If you want to try a “cool” astronaut science activity with your kids, try making some Space food.
 Today I want to show you how to make astronaut ice cream!
-It’s so fun & delicious, too!
+It’s so fun & a delicious treat, too!

 I grew up in Southern Florida.
 I remember each time a space shuttle would launch from Cape Canaveral, we would go outside during elementary school and watch it go off in the sky.
 I always wanted to be an astronaut as a kid and was certain I would make it to the moon someday.